ARSTCreations/web-4th-semester/README.md

 ##### To my group members:

-<br>Please fork this repo and create a pull request,
+Please fork this repo and create a pull request,
 <br>code review will commence as soon as a pull requested.
+<br>or just ask for push access and whatnot...

 # Installation